 Because of the high demand for rentals, the median rental price is $2,900 per month for an apartment or condo – significantly higher than the US average of $1,470.
 However, you’ll benefit from learning about NYC’s rent control and rent regulations.

 If you’re looking to live in NYC on a budget, you’ll have to be strategic.
 Neighborhoods like Flatbush, East Flatbush, or Canarsie in Brooklyn, Norwood in the Bronx, or Maspeth in Queens may have more affordable housing options.
 Or consider searching for an apartment across the Hudson River in New Jersey – and to really save, be on the lookout for one or more roommates with whom to split the cost of living.
+Just make sure you do your research, establish ground rules, and don’t be afraid to discuss these questions to ask potential roommates BEFORE moving in together.

 Cost of Living